-In Q1/2023, Energean transferred payments to the Partnership for the overriding royalties to which the Partnership is entitled under the agreement described above.
-It is noted that in the context of the reports received from Energean, it does not provide the Partnership with details regarding the production quantities.
-Based on such payments, the Partnership estimates that during this period Energean produced approx. 0.76 BCM of natural gas and approx. 0.63 million barrels of hydrocarbon liquids from the Karish reservoir.
-With no other source of information to assess the total production in Q1/2023, we reduced the resources and reserves balance in the Karish reservoir, as specified in the D&M CPR, in accordance with the Partnership's evaluation.
+In Q2/2023, Energean transferred payments to the Partnership for the overriding royalties to which the Partnership is entitled under the agreement described above.
+In the reports received from Energean, it does not provide the Partnership with details regarding the production quantities.
+Based on such payments, the Partnership estimates that during this period Energean produced approx. 1.0 BCM of natural gas and approx. 1.3 million barrels of hydrocarbon liquids from the Karish reservoir, and that in total, in H1/2023 Energean produced approx. 1.7 BCM of natural gas and approx. 1.9 million barrels of hydrocarbon liquids from Karish reservoir.
+With no other source of information to assess the total production in H1/2023, we reduced the resources and reserves balance in the Karish reservoir, as specified in the D&M CPR, in accordance with the Partnership's evaluation.